 - Salt and Pepper Tofu.
 Check out the Kickin’ Black Pepper Stir Fry in my cookbook.
 Use this tofu as the protein instead.
 YUM!

 - To Store.
-Refrigerate tofu in an airtight storage container for up to 4 days.
+Store the air-fried tofu in an airtight container in the fridge for up to 4 days.

 - To Reheat.
 Recrisp tofu in the air fryer at 375 degrees F. It will only take a few minutes, so check often to prevent burning.